SLA Penalty vs. Latency Investment Calculator

 Additional Information

-• Avoided penalty dollars equal downtime minutes prevented times the contractual penalty rate.
+- Avoided penalty dollars equal downtime minutes prevented times the contractual penalty rate, producing the gross benefit.

-• Enter your actual amortised cloud or hardware spend to mirror internal business casing.
+- Enter your actual amortised cloud, tooling, and staffing spend to mirror internal business casing.